hyperledger/besu-docs/docs/private-networks/concepts/privacy/plugin.md

 Enable the privacy plugin by starting Besu and including the `--Xprivacy-plugin-enabled` command line option.
 The registered plugin must implement the `PrivacyPluginPayloadProvider` interface.

-## Using the payload provider interface
+## Use the payload provider interface

 The privacy plugin must define the [privacy marker transaction (PMT)] payload.
 Use the payload to retrieve the contents of the private transaction which could be a link to a location in